datacommunitydc/rtutorials/MonthlyStepGraph/MonthlyStepGraph.md

 An example in R and Python/d3.js
 -------------------------------------

 A particularly favorite question of the ze suits is 'Where are we relative to last month?'
 An interesting metric companies use is month over month sales report.
 We are we compared to last month or last year.
-Now with some industries month's end is an arbitrary segmentation, in that case a trailing 30/60/90 makes more sense, but if it makes sense this type of chart can be useful.
+Now with some industries month's end is an arbitrary segmentation, in that case a trailing 30/60/90 days makes more sense, but if this makes sense this type of chart can be useful.

-We are going to first review two purely R/ggplot way of generating this graph and then a different using the python library Pandas and the JavaScript d3.js.
-I hope this is a useful comparison of the languages.
+In Part One, We are going to first review two purely R/ggplot way of generating this data and then in Part 2 we are going to use the python library Pandas and the excellent JavaScript d3.js library.
+I hope this is a useful comparison of the languages. s

 First lets look at the data.
 These can be any date stamped transaction you are interested comparing across months.
 First lets load the data, avoiding the mess of factors